ezbc/ezbc.github.io/_posts/2015-08-12-research-fixed-hi-widths-with-planck.md

 the binned value, and the standard deviation of the pixels as the uncertainty of the binned value.

+In the case where the values of the pixels vary greatly compared to the error of each pixel, the uncertainty of the bin will be dominated by the spread in the pixel values.
+However in the case where the values of pixels are constant compared to the error of each pixel, the uncertainty of the binned value will be dominated by the errors of each pixel.

 We are interested in two different quantities:

 + Standard error, $$\sigma_x$$: This is the error on our estimate of the mean.